ForMAX

 A UNIQUE TOOL FOR THE RESEARCH ON THE MATERIAL OF THE FUTURE

 ForMAX is a unique investment to facilitate research on new and improved materials based on components from wood and its manufacturing processes, with the purpose of contributing to a future sustainable society.
 ForMAX is made possible by a donation from Knut and Alice Wallenberg Foundation and the industry’s investment in Treesearch.
-During fall 2022 the first experiments at ForMAX will be carried out.
+The first experiments was carried out fall 2022.